 What causes COPD?

-The primary cause of COPD is cigarette smoking or exposure to tobacco smoke.
-It is estimated that 90% of the risk for development of COPD is related to tobacco smoke.
-The smoke can also be secondhand smoke (tobacco smoke exhaled by a smoker and then breathed in by a non-smoker).
+The primary cause of chronic obstructive pulmonary disease is cigarette smoking or exposure to tobacco smoke.
+It is estimated that 90% of the risk for development of chronic obstructive pulmonary disease is related to tobacco smoke.
+The smoke also can be secondhand smoke (tobacco smoke exhaled by a smoker and then breathed in by a non-smoker).

-Other causes of COPD are related to air pollution, such as that seen with burning coal or wood and with industrial air pollutants.
+- Prolonged exposure to air pollution, such as that seen with burning coal or wood and with industrial air pollutants

-Infectious diseases that destroy lung tissue and patients with hyperactive airways or asthma may also contribute to causing this disease.
+- Infectious diseases: Infectious diseases that destroy lung tissue in patients with hyperactive airways or asthma also may contribute to causing this COPD.

-There have been efforts to stage COPD based on symptoms and other measures.
-One of the most recent efforts is the Global Initiative for Chronic Obstructive Lung Disease program (GOLD).
+One way to stage chronic obstructive pulmonary disease is the Global Initiative for Chronic Obstructive Lung Disease program (GOLD).
 The staging is based on the results of a pulmonary function test.
-Specifically, the forced expiratory volume in one second (FEV1) of a standard predicted value is measured, based on the individual patient's physical parameters.
-The staging of COPD by this method is as follows:
+Specifically, the forced expiratory volume (how much air one can exhale forcibly) in one second (FEV1) of a standard predicted value is measured, based on the individual patient's physical parameters.
+The staging of chronic obstructive pulmonary disease by this method is as follows: